ashutoshmjain/gita/src/mathuraChap09.md

 ---

 As they stepped outside the crowded hall, the light drizzle had just stopped.
 And a thick rainbow lit up the evening sky.
-Three of them, raising their big mugs, took a deep breath of the clean air that was restored with enormous efforts from angel scientists.
+Three of them, raising their big mugs, took a deep breath.
+The clean air was restored with enormous efforts from angel scientists.
 And equal "hue and cry" of the humane activists.
 The Angel looked at the rainbow.
 Marveling at the immensity of the nature; he started his monologue.
-He had decided to sacrifice the evening to a deeper conversation.
+He had decided to sacrifice the evening to a deeper conversation and he wanted to prepare his mind for details.

-There are three basic colors - he said - Red, Green and Blue [^RGB].
-They mix up to make millions of colors though our eye are limited to around ten million shades.
+There are three basic colors that our [eyes](https://www.allaboutvision.com/eye-care/eye-anatomy/color-vision) are designed for - he said - Red, Green and Blue [^RGB].
+They mix up to make millions of colors.
+Our eye are limited to around ten million shades.
 Possibilities are endless but four new colors are rather stable - Orange, Yellow, Indigo and Violet.
 Together with three basic ones, the seven colors are, as we all know, the colors of a rainbow.
 They are normally hidden in one "White" but they reveal themselves when elements meet - after the rain when the sun shows up - the suspended droplets, on tiny dust particles, light up the washed air.
 As if there is a spectral choreography of all that could be observed.
 The cosmos shows up it's true nature and beautiful it is!
 Isn't it? - He paused to check if he made sense, and also to make sure he was not overtly poetical.

 Seeing them both share the pleasant observation, he continued  - they also hold the clues to the very nature of creation - the "birth" as we normally call it.